-What does the Intern need to know about the following?

-- Worship

-- Meeting Schedules

-- Visitation

-- Sunday Morning Routine

-Who can provide the Intern with other ministries unique to your context in the first two months with whom the Intern should engage with?

-What are the essential conversations that the Intern must have that are unique to your context?

-Who can introduce the Intern to the History/Polity/Piety of your context?
+- What does the Intern need to know about the following? - Worship - Meeting Schedules - Visitation - Sunday Morning Routine - With whom should the intern engage within the first two months to learn about other ministries unique to your context? - What are the essential conversations that the Intern must have that are unique to your context? - Who can introduce the Intern to the History/Polity/Piety of your context?